This Chicken Marsala Mac and Cheese is my idea of what mac and cheese is all about! Creamy pasta with crispy pancetta, a dinner everyone will love!

 Taste it again for seasoning and then add in a bunch of crispy pancetta.

-So the big taste test…serve it up to the boys for dinner.
+And now for the big taste test…serve it up to the boys for dinner.
 Not everything we make goes over good but this one was a hit.
 They both loved it.

-My little guy actually said it was the best macaroni and cheese he ever had.
+In addition to being one of my favorite dinners, my little guy actually said it was the best macaroni and cheese he ever had.
 Now I’m not sure what we’re going to do with all the store-bought blue boxes of mac and cheese.

 I hope this Chicken Marsala Mac and Cheese becomes one of your families favorites too!